nf-core/tools/nf_core/pipeline-template/{{cookiecutter.name_noslash}}/README.md

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi. -->
 <!-- If you use  {{ cookiecutter.name }} for your analysis, please cite it using the following doi: [10.5281/zenodo.XXXXXX](https://doi.org/10.5281/zenodo.XXXXXX) -->

-You can cite the `nf-core` pre-print as follows:
+You can cite the `nf-core` publication as follows:

 > **The nf-core framework for community-curated bioinformatics pipelines.**
 >